mayflower/nixexprs/README.md

 ### services.mailman

 Mailman3 plus Hyperkitty and Postorius service.
 To be upstreamed after clean-up and stabilisation.
-(And rather a lot of code, maybe to opinionated in parts even)
+(And rather a lot of code, maybe too opinionated in parts even)

 ### mayflower.base